canonical/zookeeper-k8s-operator/docs/content/how-to/index.md

 # How to guides

-The following guides cover key processes and common tasks for managing and using Apache ZooKeeper K8s charmed operator on machines:
+The following guides cover key processes and common tasks for managing and using Apache ZooKeeper K8s charm on machines:

 * How to deploy
 * How to enable monitoring